girldevelopit/gdi-featured-js-intro/README.md

 ### Prerequisites:
 You should have:
-(a) taken Intro to HTML/CSS through Girl Develop It, or (b) have a working knowledge of HTML
+(a) taken Intro to HTML/CSS through Girl Develop It, or another online resource, OR (b) have a working knowledge of HTML

-This course is specifically for beginners and we advise experienced developers to not take this class
+This course is specifically for beginners and we advise experienced developers to not take this class.

 ### Tech requirements: